-Following the coloring process, the Terra Cotta is fired in kilns where it is subjected to a temperature rising gradually to 2,000 degrees Fahrenheit or more, depending upon the temperature of maturity of the clay and glaze.
+Following the coloring process, the Terra Cotta is fired in kilns where it is subjected to a temperature Following the coloring process, the Terra Cotta is fired in Kins where it is subjected to a temperature rising gradually to 2,000 degrees Fahrenheit or more, depending upon the temperature of maturity of the clay and glaze.
 After proper firing, the kiln is allowed to cool slowly to normal temperature, an operation that causes a slow annealing of the Terra Cotta.
-Terra Cotta is usually fired in periodic multille kilns.
+Terra Cotta is usually fired in periodic muffle kilns.
 In recent years, the tunnel kiln has been developed for the firing of Terra Cotta.
 In the latter type of kiln the Terra Cotta is set or loaded on cars, which travel through a long heated tunnel.

 From the kiln, the Terra Cotta is removed to the fitting department, where it is laid out and marked to correspond with the piece numbers shown on the slop drawings.
 It is also marked to indicate the position it is to occupy in the building.
-Where required, the joints are squared, or cut to proper alignment and size, either hy hand or grinding.
+Where required, the joints are squared, or cut to proper alignment and size, either by hand or grinding.
 Careful fitting is essential to assure satisfactory results in the crected Terra Cotta.

-Shipping For rail transportation, Terra Cotta is usually shipped in bulk, securely packed in hay and braced to prevent shifting.
-Upon arrival at the building site, the hay should be removed and the Terra Cotta placed in the order marked, in piles on wooden strips.
+For rail transportation, Terra Cotta is usually shipped in bulk, securely packed in hay and braced Shipping to prevent shifting.
+Upon arrival at the building site, the hay should be remuved and the Terra Cotta placed in the order marked, in piles on wooden strips.

 For export by vessel, the Terra-Cotta is usually packed in boxes or crates, according to the special conditions encountered.
 Another method that has been found to be economical and entirely satisfactory is to ship the Terra Cotta loose after it has been wrapped and field in corrugated cardboard.
 The appearance of erected Terra Cotta is greatly affected by inaccurate setting and defective pointing of the mortar joints.
 As the individual pieces of Terra Cotta have been carefully fitted and numbered to correspond with the erection drawings, the PIECES MUST BE ERECTED IN ACCORD WITH THE NUMBERS THEREON if satisfactory results are to be secured.
-The Terra Cotta manufacturer will contract to submit shop drawings for approval within a fixed time after receipt of the architect's drawings and other required information.
-All shipping dates